jhonlouisetan/Mental-Health-BI-Project/README.md

+# Visualizing Mental Health: A Power BI Approach to Suicide Data Analysis

 ## About
-Visualizing Mental Health: A Power BI Approach to Suicide Data Analysis

 A Microsoft Power BI research paper on suicide data analysis.

 ## Purpose